-The ICAV will pay redemption proceeds normally within 5 Business Days of the relevant Redemption Day or once sufficient underlying investments have been realised or cash or assets are otherwise available for payment provided that the period must not exceed 90 calendar days from the relevant Redemption Deadline to payment of settlement proceeds.
+The ICAV will pay redemption proceeds normally five Business Days after the relevant Redemption Day provided that the period must not exceed 90 calendar days from submission of a redemption request to payment of settlement proceeds.
 Shareholders should note that payments to third party accounts will not be made.

-Where the Fund invests in other collective investment schemes, the AIFM may retain up to 10% of redemption proceeds payable, where this reflects the redemption policy of the underlying collective investment scheme and until such time as the full redemption proceeds are received from the underlying collective investment scheme.
+Where a Fund invests in other collective investment schemes, the AIFM may retain up to 10% of redemption proceeds payable, where this reflects the redemption policy of the underlying collective investment scheme and until such time as the full redemption proceeds are received from the underlying collective investment scheme.